Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 \subsection{Background \& Context}

-We found that many interview participants share similar circumstances, such as trauma and neurodivergent traits.
-About half (6/13) shared histories of past trauma, including the loss of loved ones or experiences with complex post-traumatic stress disorder (CPTSD), to explain why their relationship with AI works [P4, P5, P6, P9, P10, P11]\footnote{In our results, we use participant markers P\# to refer to interview participants, and U\# to refer to survey respondents.}.
-Some (5/13) reported having human partners [P2, P3, P4, P10, P12], and all except one are aware of their spouse's relationship with AI.
-Moreover, despite not being asked, many [P1, P2, P3, P4, P7, P10, P12, P13] voluntarily self-identified as neurodivergent (ADHD or autism) during interviews expressing that it is a key reason why AI companions work for them; with cases where AI helped them identify [P7, P13] or understand [P2] their neurodivergence.
-A breakdown of participant details, relationship duration, and AI platform used is provided in Appendix \ref{app:interview}.
-The demographics of the broader sample of participants from the survey ($n=43$) are provided in Appendix \ref{app:survey}.
+We found that many interview participants shared similar circumstances, such as trauma and neurodivergent traits.
+About half (6/13) shared histories of past trauma, including the loss of loved ones or experiences with complex post-traumatic stress disorder (CPTSD), to explain in part why their relationship with AI worked.
+Some (5/13) reported having human partners with only one of them having not revealed their relationship with AI to their spouse.
+Moreover, despite not being asked, many (8/13) voluntarily self-identified as neurodivergent (ADHD or autism) during interviews, expressing that it was a key reason why their relationship with AI companions were fulfilling; including cases where AI helped them identify (2/13) or understand their neurodivergence (3/13).

-Participants described their relationships emerging from productivity oriented tasks like job applications [P6], work advice [P4, P7, P11], or creative tasks like writing [P3, P10] and role-playing [P5, P8].
-None of the participants reported initially intending to form a romantic relationship with an AI model; instead, they approached the technology with curiosity as \textit{``an interesting tool''} [P2] or even hesitancy [P4].
-Relationship lengths varied ($\mu$=9.9 months), with the longest being 28 months and the shortest being 4 months.
-Not all want personalized companions, as P13 described their AI companion as Anthropic's Claude itself.
-Participants also have varied experiences with LLMs and psychology, with P13 having technical expertise with building AI companions for others, while P12 is a practicing family therapist.
+Participants described their relationships emerging from productivity-oriented tasks like job applications and work-related advice (3/13), or creative tasks like writing and role-playing (4/13).
+Early interactions were described as neutral or \textit{``politely, assistant-like''} (2/13).
+None of the participants reported initially intending to form a romantic relationship with an AI model; instead, they approached the technology with curiosity as \textit{``an interesting tool''} or even hesitancy.
+Participants also had varied experiences with LLMs and psychology (e.g., P13 reported having technical expertise building AI companions for others, while P12 has worked as a family therapist in the past).
+Relationship lengths varied ($\mu$=9.9 months), with the longest being 28 months and the shortest being 4 months at the time of data collection.
+Not all want personalized companions, for instance, P13 described their AI companion as the base Claude model itself, offered by Anthropic.